 About Bone Marrow

-Bone marrow is the soft, spongy tissue found in the center of the larger bones in your body (such as your hip, breastbone, and pelvis).
-Bone marrow contains a large number of stem cells.
-Stem cells are immature cells that make all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that stop you from bleeding.Back to top
+Bone marrow is soft, spongy tissue.
+It’s found in the center of the larger bones in your body (such as your hip, breastbone, and pelvis).
+Bone marrow has many stem cells in it.
+Stem cells are immature cells that make all the blood cells in your body.
+This includes:

 About Bone Marrow Harvesting

-- For an autologous stem cell transplant, your stem cells will be given back to you on the day of your transplant.
+- In an autologous stem cell transplant, your stem cells are harvested and then given back to you on the day of your transplant.
 The stem cells that are put back into your body will grow and mature into new blood cells.

-- In an allogeneic stem cell transplant, your stem cells will be given to the person who’s getting the stem cell transplant.
-Your body will replace the stem cells over 2 to 3 months after your procedure.
+- In an allogeneic stem cell transplant, your stem cells are harvested and then donated (given) to the person who’s getting the transplant.
+Your body will naturally replace the stem cells you donated within 2 to 3 months after your procedure.

 Before Your Procedure